 The AM/FM dash stereo installed in your coach may be equipped with a cassette player and compact disc player.
 As an option, a DVD player may be installed.
 The stereo operates on 12 volt electricity from the coach batteries.
 The operation of this stereo is similar to that of many car stereos.
-First press the MODE button to select the desired band you wish to listen to.
-Your choices should be FM1, FM2, or AM.
-Next, press the SEEK/AMS control up or down to tune in the station that you wish to listen to.
 There may be speakers located throughout the coach for your listening pleasure.
 Another optional feature may be the installation of theater speakers and a 12 volt amplifier.

-If you wish to listen to a CD, insert the CD and playback will start automatically.
 For further information on the different operation features of the stereo or CD player, consult the manufacturer owner's manual in the Owner's Information Package.